Skip to Content

 Why do we need another regional transportation plan?

-Although population growth levels in the greater Tucson region have declined since the 2008 Great Recession, the region continues to grow at an annual average rate of about 1%.
-To meet the demands of our region’s changing demographics and to expand or maintain a quality transportation system, another RTA-funded plan will help to address needed improvements over the next 20 years.
+Although population growth levels in the greater Tucson region have declined since the 2008 Great Recession, the region continues to grow at an annual average rate of about .55%.
+To meet the demands of our region’s changing demographics and to expand or maintain a quality transportation network, another RTA-funded plan will help to address needed improvements over the next 20 years.

 • A regional approach to improving the transportation network benefits the region as a whole and not just one jurisdiction or another.
-The RTA collaborates with its member jurisdictions to find integrated transportation solutions to maximize efficiencies and save costs.
+The RTA collaborates with its member jurisdictions to find integrated transportation solutions to maximize efficiency and save costs.
+Improvements to reduce congestion and emissions result in a cleaner environment as well.

-• A half-cent RTA sales tax will provide nearly two-thirds of the transportation funding annually for the region compared to combined federal and state funding sources available to the region.
+• A half-cent RTA sales tax provides nearly two-thirds of the transportation funding annually for the region compared to combined federal and state funding sources available to the region.

 *STBG – Surface Transportation Block Grant funding provides flexible funding that may be used by states and localities for projects to preserve and improve the conditions and performance on any federal-aid highway, bridge and tunnel projects on any public road, pedestrian and bicycle infrastructure, and transit capital projects, including intercity bus terminals.